-- I also have not finished revising the supplementary and qualifying regulations chapter (from line 792 through line 1707), however, feel free to peruse the changes thus far to get a sense of the direction.
-Essentially, I am hoping to revise this entire chapter to group similar items into sections rather than scattered throughout.
-We may want to pull this chapter from the proposed changes and let it run on its own if we get bogged down in the details. - The Ogden Valley Planning Commission has not yet reviewed these proposed modifications. - Form Based Zone for West Weber Village area: - We will pick up our review on line 213. - The Ogden Valley Planning Commission completed their review of the proposed amendments.
-They desire to explore narrower non-street-adjacent pathway right-ofway widths (line 737-747) if certain fence material or height is used. - The Ogden Valley Planning Commission also asked for better clarity regarding "banking" transferable development rights.
-Lines 893-899 provide this clarity.
-This clarity has me rethinking the best way to deal with the transfer ratios in Western Weber (line 890).
+- Regarding the Supplementary and Qualifying Regulations Chapter, I think I am going to suggest we pull back on reorganizing and clarifying the whole chapter in favor of focusing on only what is needed to make the R-1-15 zone and other proposed changes work.
+I will bring back the reorganization in a separate proposal at a later time.
+The proposal is still in the attached, but I believe we have already reviewed the relevant items. - Form Based Zone for West Weber Village area: - We will pick up our review on line 213. - The Ogden Valley Planning Commission had previously completed their review of the proposed amendments and offered certain adjustments/clarification, however, a few other items of discussion have popped up that they want to revisit.
+They desire to: - Explore narrower non-street-adjacent pathway right-of-way widths (line 737-747) if certain fence material or height is used. - Reduce height allowance from 50 to 40 feet in the commercial and multifamily residential area. - > Revise and clarify components of the workforce housing provisions. - In addition, the Ogden Valley Planning Commission also asked for better clarity regarding "banking" transferable development rights.
+Lines 893-899 adds this clarity, however it now has me rethinking the best way to deal with the transfer ratios in Western Weber (line 890).
 We may discuss ideas in the meeting.